RethinkRobotics/baxter_simulator/README.md

 ## Baxter Installation

-* cd to your catkin workspace where the SDK resides and use wstool to install and update:
+* From your catkin workspace where the SDK resides, use wstool to install and update:

 ```
     cd ~/ros_ws/src